joaouzeda/joaouzeda/README.md

 ###

-<p align="left">I'm an embedded systems enthusiast with hands-on experience in the Espressif-IDF platform.
-Currently, I work as an Embedded Systems Development Engineering Assistant at GreenTech Soluções Intra Logísticas and as a regional coordinator at SFL Brazil.</p>
+<p align="left">Mechatronics Engineering student and Engineering Assistant at Greentech Soluções Intra Logísticas, where I develop embedded products.
+I have leadership experience with the NGO Students for Liberty Brazil and technical skills in C/C++, Python, FreeRTOS, and Espressif-IDF.
+Always seeking new challenges and growth opportunities in the embedded systems field.</p>

 ###